Probation Violation Consequences California Penal Code 1203.3 PC

-Under California Penal Code section 1203.3, the court has the authority to revoke, modify, or change its order of suspension or execution of your sentence if you are found guilty of violating your probation.
+Under California Penal Code Section 1203.3, the court has the authority to revoke, modify, or change its order of suspension or execution of your sentence if you are found guilty of violating your probation.
 At the conclusion of your probation revocation hearing, you will appear before the court for sentencing.
-The judge has wide discretion in determining the probation violation consequences and will consider several factors such as the seriousness of your probation violation, your history of prior violations, your prior criminal history and any recommendations made by the probation department.
+The judge has wide discretion in determining the probation violation consequences and will consider several factors such as the seriousness of your probation violation, your history of prior violations, your prior criminal history, and any recommendations made by the probation department.
+If your probation is revoked, the judge will usually impose your original sentence.
+In some cases, however, if your probation is revoked, the judge may impose the maximum sentence allowed by law.
 Thus, it is imperative that you talk to one of our attorneys experienced in probation violation cases if you are being charged with violation of your probation.
-After consideration of these various factors, you may face the following probation violation consequences:
+After consideration of these various factors, you may face the following probation violation consequences.

 If you have committed a probation violation, the judge can revoke your grant of probation and sentence you to the maximum punishment allowed by law.
 For example, if you were convicted of a felony crime that carries a possible punishment of 16 months, 2 years or 3 years in county jail, the court may have placed you on probation and not imposed any jail time when you were sentenced.
 However, if you violate probation, the court has the legal authority to now sentence you to up to three years in county jail.